shantoroy/shantoroy.github.io/_posts/2018-08-24-add-copyright-conference-name.md

 After sending the acceptance notification, most of the IEEE conferences ask authors to add a copyright notice at the left footer and the conference name at the right header position of the first page in the manuscript.
 In this tutorial, I note the required code to do that.

-## Code for "Copyright Notice" and "Conference Name"
+## Code for Copyright Notice and Conference Name

 ```latex
 \documentclass[conference]{IEEEtran}